Embarcadero/PythonUniverse/README.md

 Whether you're a seasoned Python developer or just starting your coding journey, PythonUniverse is a game-changer.
 It allows you to leverage the power and flexibility of Python while also tapping into the visual design capabilities of Delphi.
 Give it a try and elevate your Python GUI development process to new heights!

-[Download the latest release](https://github.com/Embarcadero/PythonUniverse/releases)
+[Download the latest release](https://github.com/Embarcadero/PythonUniverse/releases) (*Please note this project was sponsored by Time Systems and the installer is code-signed by them*).